okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 ```

-To deploy your new my-wasm-dapp smart contract, run the following command in the terminal with extral flag `--network testnet`.
+To deploy your new my-wasm-dapp smart contract on OKTC testnet, run the following command in the terminal with extral flag `--network testnet`.

 ```sh
  bytecraft deploy my-wasm-dapp --signer test --network testnet